bludit/documentation-english/languages/translate-plugins/index.md

 # Title: Translate a plugin
 <!-- Position: 1 -->
 ---
-Each plugin has a folder `languages`, in this folder you have the different dictionaries files for each language.
+Each plugin has a folder `languages`, inside this folder you can create the different dictionaries files for each language.

 ```
 /bl-plugins/<PLUGIN_NAME>/languages/